Forest Song | A Gift From The Trees

 Mindfulness Activity

 While observing the breath is a very common mindfulness exercise, people who are going through a difficult phase in life find it very challenging because of troubling thoughts.
 Therefore, we should start with other senses first, especially when introducing mindfulness to beginners.
-Our visual sense is our strongest sense.
-Turning to nature to discover its many treasures fills us with awe, wonder, and deep calm.
+Our visual sense can be a powerful ally.
+Turning to nature to observe and discover its many gifts shall fill us with awe, wonder, and deep calm.

 Mindful Observation